XantreDev/preact-signals/packages/react/README.md

 Magic contains 2 parts:

-- babel/swc plugin.
+- parser plugin.
 Which transforms your components to subscribe to signals

 It will be transformed to: